Pearland, Texas: Neighborhoods

-Eighty-three percent of Pearland is residential, which is a major contributing factor to the high population.
+About 83% of Pearland is residential, which is a major contributing factor to the high population.
 The city is home to many master-planned communities; Sunrise Lakes, Southern Trails, Southdown, Lakes of Highland Glen, and Shadow Creek Ranch are among the most popular master-planned communities in Brazoria County.
 Country Place and Silverlake are in unincorporated areas near Pearland.

 Demographics

 At the 2010 United States census, the city's population was 91,252, a 142% increase over the 2000 population of 37,640.
 Pearland's government stated in 2009 that the estimated population in the city limits was 91,000, and that city population and the population of nearby unincorporated areas, including Country Place and Silverlake, was 125,000 altogether.
-At the American Community Survey's 2019 population estimates, the city of Pearland's population increased to 122,460, up 31,208 residents since the 2010 U.S. census.
-At another population estimates program in 2019 by the U.S. Census Bureau, the population increased to 131,448.
-As of the 2020 United States census, there were 125,828 people, 42,098 households, and 32,177 families residing in the city.
+As of the 2020 United States census, 125,828 people, 42,098 households, and 32,177 families were residing in the city.